flame-engine/flame/doc/tutorials/klondike/step3.md

 In this chapter we will begin implementing the most visible component in the game -- the `Card` component, which corresponds to a single real-life card.
-There will be 52 `Card` instances in the game.
+There will be 52 `Card` objects in the game.

-Each card is described by its `rank` and `suit`.
+Each card is described by its _rank_ and its _suit_.
 Rank 1 is an Ace, ranks 2-10 are self-explanatory, rank 11 is Jack, 12 is Queen, and 13 is King.
-There are also four suits: hearts, diamonds, clubs, and spades.
+The four suits are: hearts (♥), diamonds (♦), clubs (♣), and spades (♠).

+Also, each card will have a boolean flag `isFaceUp`, which controls whether the card is currently facing up or down.
+This property is important both for rendering, and for certain aspects of the gameplay logic.

 The rank and the suit are simple properties of a card, they aren't components, so we need to make a decision on how to represent them.
 There are several